Meridian East

 No analysis available

-I searched for parking fee language, including monthly parking charge, parking rental, or additional cost.
-The remarks only say parking is covered, secured, assigned, or included, with no fee stated.
+I searched for any mention of a monthly parking fee, parking rental, or extra parking cost.
+The remarks only state that parking is assigned, covered, or secured, so no separate fee can be confirmed.

 No analysis available